You know what QR Codes are. Just like barcodes, they store information. But they are a step ahead of traditional barcodes. How?

 Due to such diverse use cases, many industries are now using QR Codes for various purposes.
-Some of these industries include—architecture, software, non-profits, TV, and insurance.
+Some of these industries include—architecture, print media, software, gifts, non-profits, TV, consumer electronics, and insurance.

 In this article, you will see how QR Codes are being used in the automobile industry in six different ways:

 1. To keep a track of inventory